carpenjk/picture-tiles/README.md

 ### usage

 #### Fixed Number of Columns (using rowHeight)
-To used a fixed number of columns with an unknown number of rows, set columns to an integer and provide a rowHeight.
+Set columns to an integer and provide a rowHeight.

 **Use Cases**
   --use when you want a specific number of columns no mater what